UXSoc/UX-glitch/Documentation/EXTRAS.md

 Here is what a successful build, and deploy looks like: https://travis-ci.com/UXSoc/UX-glitch/builds/104726741

 - Were the key and iv values uploaded correctly?
 Try uploading them manually by using the `--print-key` argument on step 6.
-- Did you make sure to copy *travis.enc*?
+- Did you make sure to copy *travis.enc* into the right place?
 - Were the key and iv variable names substituted correctly, they both lead with a `$` and don't have an extra space before the end quote?

 ## Add Testing

-You can conveniently add testing, and stop deployment if the current project doesn't pass tests, by changing the `scripts` line: [which only 'returns' 0 now](https://github.com/UXSoc/UX-glitch/blob/61fef3c7f967e1e8c163ffe700a47c4b1fc7294b/.travis.yml#L26).
+You can conveniently add testing, and stop deployment if the current project doesn't pass tests, by changing the `scripts` line: [which only does 'returns 0' now](https://github.com/UXSoc/UX-glitch/blob/61fef3c7f967e1e8c163ffe700a47c4b1fc7294b/.travis.yml#L26).

 ## Reset Regularly

-One of the disadvantages of Glitch is that it isn't consistent and anyone who can edit can mess up the app.
-A way to mitigate this is to set Travis to run the build daily, which redeploys daily.
+One of the disadvantages of Glitch is that it isn't consistent and anyone who can edit and app can mess it up.
+As a result, apps can be left broken which is of course bad.
+A way to mitigate this is to set Travis to redeploy daily.

 Go to More Options -> Settings -> Cron Jobs (at the bottom).